-The Department of Environmental Science and Analytical Chemistry (ACES) offers PhD programmes in Applied Environmental Science, Analytical Chemistry and Environmental Chemistry.
-A PhD program at ACES is generally a four-year program which includes 60 ECTS course work and a research project conducted under the supervision of a scientist at ACES.
-The programs demand a high degree of independence and initiative on the part of the student.
+The Department of Environmental Science offers a PhD programme in Environmental Science.
+A PhD program at The Department of Environmental Science is generally a four-year program which includes 60 ECTS course work and a research project conducted under the supervision of a scientist at the department.
+The program demands a high degree of independence and initiative on the part of the student.

 Qualifications / Entrance requirements

 To be eligible for the PhD in Environmental Science, the applicant must have at least four years of full-time university studies, or equivalent, with a major in one of the natural sciences and at least 60 ECTS at the advanced level (second cycle), including at least 30 ECTS in an independent thesis project.